 The instructions concerning actual and constructive possession were legally correct and complete.
 The District Court made clear that, in order to have actual possession of an object, a person must have direct physical control or authority over the object, such as the control one has when one holds an object in one's hands.
 And in order to have "constructive" possession over an object, the District Court explained, a person must have the ability to take actual possession of the object when the person wants to do so.
-Because mere proximity, mere presence, or mere association is not enough for even constructive possession is not established by mere proximity, mere presence, or mere association is not enough for even association is not enough for even constructive possession is not established by mere proximity, mere presence, or mere association, these instructions adequately conveyed to the jury that constructive possession is not established by mere proximity, mere proximity, mere presence, or mere association, these instructions adequately conveyed to the jury that constructive possession is not established by mere proximity, mere proximity, mere proximity, mere presence, or mere association is not enough for even constructive possession, these instructions adequately conveyed to the jury that constructive possession is not established by mere proximity, mere proximit transfer) (to deliver or to transfer) possession or control of a controlled substance from one person to another.
+Because mere proximity, mere presence, or mere association is not enough for even constructive possession is not established by mere proximity, mere presence, or mere association is not enough for even constructive possession is not established by mere proximity, mere presence, or mere association is not enough for even constructive possession, these instructive possession, these instructive possession, these instructions adequately conveyed to the jury that constructive possession is not established by mere proximity, mere presence, or mere association is not enough for even constructive possession, these instructions adequately conveyed to the jury that constructive possession is not established by mere proximity, mere proximity, mere proximity, mere presence, or mere association is not enough for even constructive possession.